-The Directors and the External Jury Members of the relevant oral hearing evaluate the oral performance of each team and each Participant using the following criteria.
+The Directors and the External Jury Members of the relevant oral hearing evaluate the oral performance of each Team and each Participant using the following criteria.
 The better the performance, the higher the number of points granted:

-Criteria per Participant Possible Points Rhetorical skills, convincing style of speaking.
-Deductions for unacceptable conduct (e.g. Each Jury Member assigns up to 25 points to each Participant, so the maximum possible Speaker Score is 75 per participant. insults, rude language, repeated interruptions, etc) are possible The average of points per Participant is added to the Criteria per Team points below, so the maximum points a Participant can contribute to their Team's score is 25.
-Example: The three Jury Member's assign a Participant a score of 19, 23 and 18 points respectively.
-The Participant's total Speaker Score is 60.
-The Participant contributes 20 points to their Team's score (60/3 = 20) Criteria per Team Possible Points Equal distribution of speaking time in pleas and rebuttals A 5 to 40 point penalty in the total evaluation, depending on the level of imbalance).
+Criteria per Participant Possible Points Rhetorical skills, convincing style of speaking The Jury assigns up to 25 points to each Participant.
+The maximum speaker score added Deductions for unacceptable conduct (e.g. to the team's score is in total 75. insults, rude language, repeated interruptions, etc.) are possible Criteria per Team Possible Points Equal distribution of speaking time in pleas and A 5 to 40 point penalty in the total evaluation, rebuttals depending on the level of imbalance).
 Equal balance (less than 2 minutes difference between Participants) has no effect on the score.
-Legal soundness of arguments brought forward in plea and rebuttal 75 Responding to arguments and allegations from the other side and questions by the Jury or evading them 30 SUBTOTAL ORAL PART MAX 180 points